 Graham Bell has lived in Scotland since 1988, having previously spent ten years in London.
 His work has taken him around Europe, Africa, the Middle East and the USA.
 He has a Master's Degree in Old English & Linguistics from Oxford University.
+It took him many years to actually make the connection that most of what he does is dependant on the use of language, and to revalue that educational start point.
 Graham teaches sustainable design, and has written two books on the subject The Permaculture Way and The Permaculture Garden.
 He frequently contributes articles to local, national and international media.
 He is actively involved in the cultural scene of Scotland, including Scottish Traditional music, song, art and woodwork.
 He enjoys his garden, which supports a historic collection of Scottish apple cultivars and a wonderful range of bird life.
 "Family is the most sustaining thing in my life.
 After that comes the valuable network of people that I draw on for creative progress, both for myself and the people I work with.
 Home is where the heart is."
 For more about Graham and his work visit www.grahambell.org.

 Q: I have been reading up on gray water reuse as heat and as water for plants and gardens.
 I've been curious.
 Would the soaps used from the dishes, hand washing and showers/baths hurt the plants?
 I know that our soaps are non-toxic, but wouldn't they still harm plants?
 What about things that people wash down the drain like bleach or strong solvents?